marcosismayle/cse110/Lesson 03 - Variables and Expressions/04 Prove_Milestone - Meal Price Calculator/README.md

 5. Include a dollar sign ($) before each displayed value.

-6. Display each value to two decimals.
+6. Display each value in two decimals.

-7. Double check that the calculations are correct.
+7. Double-check that the calculations are correct.

 8. Show creativity and exceed the core requirements by adding additional features.